 Some providers issue an updated version of their offering on an annual basis, plus smaller enhancements during the course of a year.
 For readers of Fuel Oil News, software providers highlighted selected features and enhancements that have come out recently or are due out soon.

 Energy consumers’ preferences are changing, and in turn driving changes in the way fuel oil marketers use their technology, said John Redmond, vice president of strategic product direction for ADD Systems, Flanders, N.J.
 The company markets ADD Energy E3, an enterprise, or “back-office” product; Raven, a mobile computing product for managing fuel deliveries; and Pegasus, a mobile solution for managing service personnel and activities.
 Last year the company released a Pegasus application for Windows 8 tablets.
-Being able to use the software on tablets, with their larger screens, makes it more convenient for service technicians, Redmond said.
+Being able to use the software on tablets like the best drawing tablet for animation, with their larger screens, makes it more convenient for service technicians, Redmond said.

 The fuel oil business has long been an automatic delivery business, where marketers forecasted when consumers were due for delivery, Redmond noted.
 But as the price of petroleum products started to go up, more and more consumers wanted to control the size of the delivery.
 As a result, ADD Systems is seeing more fuel oil marketers opting for wireless deployment of Raven delivery software because it helps them serve will-call customers more efficiently.

 Meeting the demands of will-call consumers puts a premium on knowing where trucks are in real time, according to Redmond.
 That knowledge is “more valuable today than it was say five years ago,” he said.
 Of deployments of Raven software in the last two years, 70% were wireless, Redmond estimated.
 He contrasted that to deployments three and more years ago, when, he estimated, 30 to 40% were wireless.